Trigger Optimization and Event Classification for Dark Matter Searches in the CYGNO Experiment Using Machine Learning: Unsupervised ROI extraction from pedestal-trained anomaly detection

 Reconstruction-based anomaly detection with autoencoders (AEs)~\cite{Goodfellow-et-al-2016,varen_imp,varen5} is well matched to this setting.
 An AE trained exclusively on pedestal images learns to reconstruct the detector noise, while particle-induced structures present in standard frames appear as localized reconstruction failures.
 We study a convolutional AE with strided-convolution down-sampling, transposed-convolution up-sampling, skip connections between matching scales, and a 128-dimensional latent representation.
 For general background on these deep-learning components, see Ref.~\cite{Goodfellow-et-al-2016}.
 The anomaly map is defined as the pixel-wise residual $\mathbf{r}(\mathbf{x}) = |\mathbf{x}-\hat{\mathbf{x}}|$.

 A baseline configuration employs a hybrid Mean Square Error (MSE) plus Structural Similarity (SSIM) reconstruction objective~\cite{1284395}.
-Beyond this baseline, alternative training strategies are being studied with the aim of enhancing sensitivity to faint, localized deviations from pedestal noise and improving the quality of the resulting anomaly maps.
-These approaches are designed to limit the reconstruction of subtle structured features while preserving the noise morphology learned from pedestal data.
+Beyond this baseline, alternative training strategies are being studied to enhance sensitivity to faint, localized deviations from pedestal noise and improve anomaly-map quality, while limiting reconstruction of subtle structured features and preserving the learned noise morphology.

-Residual maps are converted into ROIs using a sequence of standard image-processing operations.
-In the present setup, a global threshold is applied (a representative value is $\tau=0.04$, selected to suppress residual activity on held-out pedestal frames), followed by morphological operations to connect nearby residual fragments along individual tracks (e.g.\ closing with a circular structuring element of link scale $d_{\rm link}=40$ pixels).
-The resulting binary mask defines the ROI region used for subsequent analysis.
+Residual maps are converted into ROIs using standard image-processing steps.
+A global threshold is applied (a representative value $\tau=0.04$, chosen to suppress residual activity on held-out pedestal frames), followed by morphological closing to connect nearby residual fragments along individual tracks (using a circular structuring element with $d_{\rm link}=40$ pixels).
+The resulting binary mask defines the ROI.
+The selected working point lies on a broad plateau of the coverage–compression trade-off from a residual-threshold sweep, indicating stability against moderate threshold variations.

 \paragraph{Performance}

 The extracted ROIs are evaluated against the established offline reconstruction~\cite{Amaro_2023}, which provides a high-fidelity physics reference but is not suitable for online use.
 Evaluation is performed on a per-event basis, requiring well-contained signals (at least one reconstructed pixel located more than 50 pixels from the image border).
 We report the signal-intensity coverage, the area cut defined as $f_{\rm cut}=1-A_{\rm ROI}/A_{\rm img}$, and the per-frame inference latency.